I have been writing this blog since 2009. I’ve edited this section so many times and finally decided on this.

 - It is possible to rise from the clichéd ashes transformed and better.

-It is painful.
-It might take you to the edge of yourself, but it is possible.
+Sure, it’s painful, but it is possible.
 That is why I write.
 That is why I am honest.
 That is why I will write about my experiences with domestic violence, human trafficking, and childhood trauma and abuse.
-These experiences kill people.
 These experiences leave people in anguish and despair, but they don’t have to be permanent ontological states.
-Yes, you will have to work harder than other people to attain some semblance of happiness and wholeness, and that’s the inherent injustice in being abused and hurt.
-You are behind the eight ball in many ways, but that only gives you compassion because this state is inherent in the human condition.
+If this has been your experience, then you will have to work harder than other people to attain some semblance of happiness and wholeness, and that’s the inherent injustice in being abused and hurt.
+You are behind the eight ball in many ways, but that only gives you compassion because this state is inherent to the human condition.
 Your familiarity with suffering and pain can either destroy you or give you an edge.
 It is, in the end, your choice even if you didn’t choose to be given such a choice.
-It is still your choice to make.
+You do not have to view yourself as a victim.
+You can change your stance.
+You can become more than just a survivor.
+Eventually, you will become someone who overcomes, and an identity based in overcoming is a powerful one.

 Nelson Mandela said, “Even if you have a terminal disease, you don’t have to sit down and mope.
 Enjoy life and challenge the illness that you have.”
 He also said, “There is no easy walk to freedom anywhere, and many of us will have to pass through the valley of the shadow of death again and again before we reach the mountaintop of our desires.”
 This is absolutely true, but I have learned that you get to where you want to go a lot faster when you go together.
 When you share your journey with others.
 I hope that I can add to your journey in some way.